WestonKelly/quarter-mile-tracker/README.md

 * REACT.js front-end design and navigation

 # Features
-* Users enter an eamil and password to create an account
+* Users enter an email and password to create an account
 * Can create multiple instances of a car by entering info:
     - Year, make, model, horsepower, weight
 * Can then chose to do one of the following with the selected car: